Aalto-CFD/DLBFoam/README.md

     deltaT	2; // temperature tolerance
 }
 ```
-Reference mapping uses mixture fraction (Z) and maps a reference solution
+Reference mapping uses mixture fraction (Z) and maps a reference solution to reference
-with small Z to other cells with small Z.
+cells satisfying a condition.

 The entry above sets the Z=0 and Z=1 conditions from given mass fractions.
 For each
 CFD iteration it finds a reference solution where Z<tolerance and solves the chemistry.